rust-lang/rust-forge/src/governance/README.md

   related to their area.
 Ideally, this would be done in part via a dashboard like [the Homu queue](http://buildbot.rust-lang.org/homu/queue/rust).

+## Project Groups

+* Definition and rationale
+These groups are dedicated to specific projects within the context of a Rust team.
+The goal of a project is to build or formalise a community to discuss and work on a particular feature or need in the organisation.
+Previously a lot of the discussion and iteration for large features would happen in the initial RFC thread, which is especially unwieldly when work on a feature takes months and years.

+* Essential characteristics
+Unlike a Rust Team, Project Groups don't have formal decision making power, though often they are charged with creating prototypes and drawing up recommendations, RFCs, or other documents to inform a final decision.
+They are associated with a parent team and have a charter outlining their scope and goals, appointed lead, team liaison(s), members, an associated repository, and dedicated streams on Zulip or a channel on Discord (ideally the group should use the same platform as their parent team).

+* Duration
+Some project groups are are ephemeral, meaning that they are archived once work is complete.
+Others continue to develop and maintain their project over time.
+Examples of ephemeral groups focused on a specific feature include [FFI Unwind], [Inline ASM], and [Safe Transmute].
+Examples of groups engaged in continual work include [Triage] and [Rustup].

+* Charter - This document explains the group's scope and goals, individuals involved, membership requirements, and its relationship to the parent team and community.
+* Liaison - A member from a official Rust team.
+Acts as a point of contact between the team and the group.
+Either directly involved or syncing with the group periodically.
+Able to represent Project Group work in meetings with the Rust team.
+Maintains awareness of situations where this Project Group's work may intersect with work outside the Project Team.
+A liaison may also be a lead, but this is not a requirement.
+* Member - Individuals who regularly participate in work of the Project Group.
+Initial team membership should preferably include people who have already been participating regularly and productively in related work and discussion.
+* Repository - Hosted under the rust-lang organization, includes the charter and instructions for how community members can monitor or participate in the group.

+* Lifecycle
+Detailed instructions for forming, running, and archiving groups are provided in the [Project Groups RFC] (https://github.com/rust-lang/rfcs/blob/master/text/2856-project-groups.md).

 ## Decision-making

 ### Consensus